 • Inclusive Community and Justice Fund.
-The University’s 2020-21 Innovation Fund of $50,000, bolstered by funds from the deans, is being transformed into a new grant offering called the “Inclusive Community and Justice Fund.”
-See the communication sent on June 18, 2020, for details.
+The University’s Innovation Fund of $50,000, bolstered by funds from the deans, was transformed into a new grant offering called the “Inclusive Community and Justice Fund,” awarded to projects across the University.

 • Activist in Residence program.
-U of R Student Affairs, in partnership with University Advancement and the Office of the Senior Diversity and Inclusion Officer, is launching a one-week “Activist in Residence” program beginning in spring 2020.
+U of R Student Affairs, in partnership with University Advancement and the Office of the Senior Diversity and Inclusion Officer, is launching a one-week “Activist in Residence” program.
 Each fall and spring, the program will host an activist/thought leader/educator who is helping to elevate the dialogue and who has had an impact on systemic social issues.
 Invitees will engage with the campus and the broader Redlands communities during a week of structured opportunities for education and dialogue.

 • Certificate program and other classes.
-The U of R School of Continuing Studies is creating a certificate program related to diversity, equity, and inclusion topics.
+The U of R School of Continuing Studies is offering a course on anti-racism and is creating a certificate program related to diversity, equity, and inclusion topics.
 A course is being created and specifically for the Redlands Police Department in conjunction with that group.
 A stand-alone anti-racism course is already in development.

 • Alumni events.
-The Office of Advancement and Alumni Relations will offer a broad and diverse range of events and activities to better engage the entire Bulldog alumni base.
-Most recently, Advancement worked with the senior diversity and inclusion officer to create a multi-part series of online events being called Challenging Conversations, on various aspects of the topic of race in America.
+The Office of Advancement and Alumni Relations is offering a broad and diverse range of events and activities to better engage the entire Bulldog alumni base.
+Recently, Advancement worked with the senior diversity and inclusion officer to create a multi-part series of online events called Challenging Conversations on various aspects of the topic of race in America.

 • Career development.
-The Office of Career and Professional Development will direct 14% of its unrestricted philanthropic funds this year to support career programming for Black U of R students and alumni.
+The Office of Career and Professional Development is directing a portion of its unrestricted philanthropic funds to support career programming for Black U of R students and alumni.
 It will also increase the office's anti-bias training and create identity-based networking groups and events.

 • NCAA Diversity and Inclusion designee.
-Athletics recently named Head Women’s Volleyball Coach Lisa Lindberg as the University’s National Collegiate Athletics Association (NCAA) Diversity and Inclusion designee and primary contact and conduit for diversity and inclusion-related information; she will be working as part of a team including Assistant Swim & Dive Coach Nathan Harding and Volunteer Football Coach Bai Kabba.
+Athletics named Head Women’s Volleyball Coach Lisa Lindberg as the University’s National Collegiate Athletics Association (NCAA) Diversity and Inclusion designee and primary contact and conduit for diversity and inclusion-related information.